 Unless an emergency shock is delivered to the heart to restore its regular rhythm, using a machine called a defibrillator, death can occur within minutes.
 More than more than 70 percent of ventricular fibrillation victims die before reaching the hospital.

 To begin with, living a "heart healthy" life can help reduce the chances of cardiac arrest.
 This means:

-At St. Joseph's Heart & Vascular Institute, we offer a number of preventative health programs and tools for our patients.
+At the Morrissey Family Heart and Vascular Institute, we offer a number of preventative health programs and tools for our patients.
 Find out more about how we can help you Stay Heart Healthy.

 For some patients, preventing cardiac arrest means controlling or stopping the abnormal heart rhythms that may trigger ventricular fibrillation.
 This may be done through: